 Three separate cabins, each with a double berth, is the norm in a 38 foot catamaran sail boat designed for chartering.

-Unlike a monohull, these double berths stay reasonably flat and level when underway, so individual seaberths with leecloths aren't necessary.
+Unlike a monohull, these double berths stay reasonably flat and level when underway, so individual seaberths with leecloths aren't necessary—a great comfort for cruising families or couples.

 Overloading a catamaran sail boat will, as with all light displacement sailboats, decrease the Sail-Area/Displacement Ratio and spoil performance.